0xHiteshPatel/f5-postman-workflows/README.md

 - Language: JavaScript
 - License: Apache

-This extension is intended to be used with [Postman](https://getpostman.com).
+This framework is intended to be used with [Postman](https://getpostman.com).
-The purpose of this extension is to implement common functions that simplify building [Collections](https://www.getpostman.com/docs/collections) that implement complex workflows.
-The extension provides the base functions to help with:
+The purpose of this framework is to implement common functions that simplify building [Collections](https://www.getpostman.com/docs/collections) that implement complex workflows.
+The framework provides the base functions to help with:

  - Population of [Environment](https://www.getpostman.com/docs/environments) variables